anavasquez84/frontend-nanodegree-feedreader/README.md

 #####Project Overview

 This project involves exploring test-driven JavaScript development with a web-based RSS reader.
 Using Jasmine's behavior-driven development framework, I wrote different "suites" to test the functionality of RSS Feeds, menu visibility, feed entries and new feeds.
-I also wrote "specs" to ensure each test suite performaned what was expected of it.
+I also wrote "specs" to ensure each test suite performed what was expected of it.

 This project was completed by writing behavior-driven JavaScript tests using Jasmine.